The Internet is all abuzz about Applebee’s being the latest victim of a social media mob. Some call it the Applebee’s social media Meltdown.

 First of all, I believe that Applebee’s was in the right to fire the waitress and that there is no reason for them to cave into the pressure of the social media mob.
 But they needed to take a stronger stand against the mob.

 As soon as Applebee’s noticed that this story was going to be a big deal on social media, they should have got in front of it and made it a big deal themselves.
 They posted their responses to the mob within the comments section (you can find the details on this blog).
 You can tell they were responding in a way where they wanted to keep the issue on the “down low” and make it just go away.
 That gave them the same result as what swatting a hornet’s nest will give you.
-Don’t swat at it, take a blow torch to it.
+Don’t swat at it, take a blowtorch to it.
 Go big!
 Post your side of the story as a prominent Facebook status and take steps to own the search results for those who are looking into what the story is all about.
 Many people will not agree with Applebee’s, but some, like me, will.

 Understand that your side of the story is not going to quiet the mob and that responding to them directly is only going to fuel their fire.
 Let the mob vent.
 Don’t block them from your page, don’t delete their comments, let them vent.
 Ideally, guide their venting to the appropriate status.
-Currently the Applebee’s Facebook page has 2 posts explaining their situation up with approximately 30,000 comments on them.
+Currently, the Applebee’s Facebook page has 2 posts explaining their situation up with approximately 30,000 comments on them.
 I think 2 updates plus all their responses within the comments section is a little too much.
 One update with the facts is enough.

 Will Applebee’s lose customers over this situation?
 Maybe a few, but nothing for them to panic about.
 Is this a huge social media fail?
 No. I have seen lots worse where the company behaved as if they did not care about the public.
 I think in this situation, Applebee’s was trying to care a little too much.
 They went to a lot of effort to continuously to provide the facts and explain their side of the situation, which was perceived by the mob as being argumentative or confrontational.

 I have seen a number of posts about how bad Applebee’s was in this situation.
 Not one post that I have read has said what the right thing would have been for Applebee’s to do.
 I suspect many people would like the waitress to have not been fired.
 But then where do we draw the line on privacy?
 Can any server begin to post pictures of stupid things their customers are doing?
-Because I promise you, we all do stupid things that we would not want shared on the Internet.
+Because I promise you, we all do stupid things that we would not want it to be shared on the Internet.

 What would you have advised?